 Because this exercise turned out to be so useful in terms of learning more about how one is seen by others and also clarifying which role one has in the group, we decided on doing this kind of thing more frequently.
 This was also due to that we were more comfortable about discussing undiscussable issues.
 We agreed to discuss undiscussable issues more openly, to prevent the group from getting into a situation where information is withheld and thus effects the performance of the entire team (Schwarz 2002).
-In addition to this we also felt that by feeling safer within the group, is was easier to adopt a more flexible role; for example by both assuming leadership and at the same time having the ability to be submissive from time to time.
-By internalising more flexible roles and trust we agreed that it was easier to channel the group energy into our tasks (mainly our project), as described by Tuckman (1965:13).
+In addition to this we also felt that by feeling safer within the group, was easier to adopt a more flexible role; for example by both assuming leadership and at the same time having the ability to be submissive from time to time.
+By internalising more flexible roles and trust we agreed that it was easier to channel the group energy into our tasks (mainly our project), as described by Tuckman (1965).

-As mentioned we also encouraged Fridah and Tadiwos to speak up and take more attention, because the group felt they had a lot of good ideas and smart contributions that we didn’t want to overlook.
-This could in fact help the group performance as a whole, as this performance suffers if contributions from one or several members are overlooked (Wheelan 2009:59).
+As mentioned, we also encouraged Fridah and Tadiwos to speak up and take more attention, because the group felt they had a lot of good ideas and smart contributions that we didn’t want to overlook.
+This could in fact help the group performance as a whole, as this performance suffers if contributions from one or several members are overlooked (Wheelan 2009).

 “When all members take responsibility to ensure that everyone is heard from and that they are all clear about and comfortable with their roles, the chances of group success increase” (Wheelan 2009:60).
 Taking this action meant for us as a side effect that we were really working towards our goal as stated in the cooperation agreement, point 3: “Goals: We agreed that our aim for the mark is a minimum of B, and to put the time, work, and effort required to achieve a high mark”.

 When it comes to the action of not being uncomfortable by discussing undiscussable issues, we got to test this during a group exercise on day 12.
 There we were to give feedback to each other on which cooperation qualities we could improve and which ones we should keep.
 “Several group members have previously expressed that this is something they have problems doing, and this was a good opportunity to do so in a good manner, where everyone were open and honest, also when it came to receiving constructive criticism from others.” (group reflection, day 12).
 As is expressed here, the group felt this task was a good way of giving feedback, and reading further in the group reflection from this day one can see that the group members mostly felt it was quite easy to talk about these issues in these encouraging surroundings – meaning that we had developed our abilities in discussing undiscussable issues since the last task and during the whole EiT-programme.
 Another development was that during the last mentioned feedback task, it became clear that several of the group members had improved on some skills that were pointed out in the grading task, which was also the action we wanted to take.